skip to Main Content

 This question is a little trickier to answer because Maryland requires the consideration of two forms of goodwill: entity and personal.
 Both can play a role in how much or how little value is assigned to the business as well as how much each spouse contributed to the business’ growth.

-Because the business valuation process is so complex, it’s a good idea to talk to a lawyer as well as a business valuation professional before undertaking the property division step of the divorce process.
+Because the valuation process is so complex, it’s a good idea to talk to a lawyer as well as a valuation professional before undertaking the property division step of the divorce process.
 With both professionals’ help, you will be in a better position to handle this part of the divorce process in a more amicable way.

 Sources: The Maryland State Bar Association, “Marital Property and Value,” Larry M. Pullen, Oct.
 1, 2012